-of the APAL $\square$ -modality reduces after any update.
+Our diagnosis of Kuijer's counterexample is that it makes an essential use of a known undesirable feature of PAL and APAL, namely their lack of memory: the updated models "forget" the initial states.
+As a consequence, the expressivity of the APAL \square -modality reduces after any update.
 This is what invalidates the above rule.
-We fix this problem by adding to the models a memory of the initial epistemic situation $W^0$ , representing the information before any non-trivial communication took place ("the prior").
-Since communication - gaining more information - deletes possibilities, the set W of currently possible states is a (possibly proper) subset of the set $W^0$ of initial states.
-On the syntactic side, we add an operator $\varphi^0$ saying that " $\varphi$ was initially the case" (before all communication).
+We fix this problem by adding to the models a memory of the initial epistemic situation W^0 , representing the information before any non-trivial communication took place ("the prior").
+Since communication - gaining more information - deletes possibilities, the set W of currently possible states is a (possibly proper) subset of the set W^0 of initial states.
+On the syntactic side, we add an operator φ^0 saying that " φ was initially the case" (before all communication).
 To mark the initial states, we also need a constant 0, stating that "no non-trivial communication has taken place yet".
 Therefore, 0 will be true only in the initial epistemic situation.
 It is convenient, though maybe not absolutely necessary, to add a universal modality $U\varphi$ that quantifies over all currently possible states.
-In the resulting Arbitrary Public Announcement Logic with Memory (APALM), the arbitrary announcement operator $\square$ quantifies over updates (not only of epistemic formulas but) of arbitrary formulas that do not contain the operator $\square$ itself.
-As a result, the range of $\square$ is wider than in standard APAL, covering announcements that may refer to the initial situation (by the use of the operators 0 and $\varphi^0$ ) or to all currently possible states (by the use of $U\varphi$ ).
+In the resulting Arbitrary Public Announcement Logic with Memory (APALM), the arbitrary announcement operator \square quantifies over updates (not only of epistemic formulas but) of arbitrary formulas that do not contain the operator \square itself.
+As a result, the range of \square is wider than in standard APAL, covering announcements that may refer to the initial situation (by the use of the operators 0 and φ^0) or to all currently possible states (by the use of $U\varphi$).

 Although APALM is inspired from APAL and designed specifically to avoid the aforementioned flaws that affect the soundness of the 'natural' axiomatization of APAL, the exact relationship between APAL and APALM is not easy to elucidate.
 This is because of the extreme sensitivity to context of the "arbitrary public announcement" operator: since its semantics quantifies over the remaining syntax, any addition to the syntax changes its meaning.
-One way to look at APALM is to say that we simply added new operators to the syntax, while essentially keeping "the same" semantics for the arbitrary announcement operator $\Box$ , namely in terms of quantifying over the announcement of all sentences in the language that do not contain $\Box$ itself.
-However, this does change the semantics of $\Box$ by enlarging the scope of the quantificational scope of our APALM modality $\Box$ is at least as wide as the scope of the original APAL operator), the former is not necessarily more expressive than the latter.
-In fact, we conjecture that the expressive power of the language of APALM is incomparable to the one of the language of APAL.
+One way to look at APALM is to say that we simply added new operators to the syntax, while essentially keeping "the same" semantics for the arbitrary announcement operator \Box , namely in terms of quantifying over the announcement of all sentences in the language that do not contain \Box itself.
+However, this does change the semantics of \Box by enlarging the scope of the quantifier.
+This is a very unusual situation in Logic.
+Although it may look like a stronger language (and from a conceptual and intuitive perspective it is indeed a form of strengthening), APALM is not necessarily stronger than APAL from a logical point of view.
+In fact, we conjecture that its expressivity is incomparable to the one of APAL.
 Proving this claim is a highly non-trivial task, which remains an open question for now.